 Where a vessel exists outside territorial waters and a plaintiff lacks a U.S. residence, the action may be brought in any United States District Court.
 Even though the injured seaman would have been working for a third-party contractor, the cause of action would be brought against the United States of America as the named defendant.
 Additionally, if the vessel involved is operated by the Military Sealift Command, there is no requirement that a written notice be sent to the government prior to the filing of a lawsuit.

-The Jones Act and Public Vessels Act are fault based, meaning that you must establish that your employer was negligent or that the vessel was unseaworthy.
+The Jones Act and Public Vessels Act are fault-based, meaning that you must establish that your employer was negligent or that the vessel was unseaworthy.
 Unseaworthiness means a part of the ship was not in good working order and that defect caused you to get hurt.
-Your conduct is evaluated as well and if the court finds that you were negligent and that negligence lead to your injury, your damages can be reduced.
+Your conduct is evaluated as well and if the court finds that you were negligent and that negligence leads to your injury, your damages can be reduced.

 The maritime attorneys at Schechter, McElwee, Shaffer & Harris, L.L.P. have represented injured maritime workers across the globe for over 45 years.
 For answers to your Jones Act and Public Vessels Act questions, contact us today at firstname.lastname@example.org or visit our firm on Facebook.